School's Out, Head to Southern Indiana!

 Take a bike ride along the Ohio River Greenway!
 More Parks and Trails in SoIN

 Catch a performance at Derby Dinner Playhouse!
-Upcoming shows from the Children’s Musical Theatre include Pinkalicious the Musical, Roald Dahl’s Matilda the Musical, and Elf the Musical.
+Upcoming shows from the Children’s Musical Theatre include Spookley the Square Pumpkin and A Velveteen Rabbit Christmas.

 Enroll the kids in a single day baking class or a week-long course at Mesa Kids Cooking School.

-Get nostalgic while catching new releases at the Georgetown Drive-In.
+Get nostalgic at the Georgetown Drive-In.
+Season ends in October.

 Explore human and natural history at the Falls of the Ohio State Park with programs like the Lewis & Clark Junior Ranger Program, Family Nature Club, Fossil Bed Discovery Hikes and more.